prianto/artika-html/README.md

 ## About

 Artika HTML is an open source library and passed the W3C validation.
-It uses toolkits/libraries/preprocessors:
-Jquery, Jquery Plugins, Gulp, Gulp Plugins, Sass, and Nunjucks.
+It uses toolkits/libraries/preprocessors: Gulp, Gulp Plugins, Sass, and Nunjucks.

 ## License